-Staples: Seafood like catfish & mullet, corn, fried chicken, blackeyed peas
+Staples: Seafood like catfish & mullet, corn, fried chicken, black-eyed peas

-Types of cooking: Cajun, Creole and Soul Food
+Types of cooking: Cajun, Creole and soul food

 Watch out for: The deadly hangover cure!

-If you’re uninitiated and planning on going for the traditional Southern fried breakfast then make like a boy scout and be prepared, perhaps by working up an appetite for a day or two beforehand.
+If you’re uninitiated and planning on going for the traditional Southern fried breakfast then make like a boy scout and be prepared… perhaps by working up an appetite for a day or two beforehand.
 You could treat it a bit like climbing a mountain, because the Southern breakfast certainly comes piled high.

 Oysters, shrimp, catfish and mullet are seafood specialities of the Deep South.
-Mullet in particular was popular during the Second World War when it came in as a substitute for meat, which was scarce, and it subsequently became known as ‘Biloxi Bacon’.
+Mullet in particular was popular during the World War II when it came in as a substitute for meat, which was scarce, and it subsequently became known as ‘Biloxi Bacon’.
 Today, upstanding residents of the Gulf Coast hold an annual mullet festival to honour the southern staple and local mascot, which includes a mullet tossing competition.

 Oyster Hangover Cure

-Prairie Oyster Hangover Cure (Just in Case!)
+Prairie Oyster Hangover Cure (just in case!)

 1 ¼ – 2 ounces vodka (optional)